AnnaWojtkiewicz/Credit-risk-classification/README.md

-# 💼 Mathematical Modeling in Banking – List 3 Project (Summer Semester 2024/25)
+# 💼 Mathematical Modeling in Banking – Project

 This repository contains a project for the *Mathematical Modeling in Banking* course, focused on credit risk analytics and default modeling.
 The objective is to identify non-performing loans (NPLs) and calculate default rates (PD) using historical loan-level data.